rahamatj/kaiju/README.md

 ```

 ### Override views
-If you wish to override package views place your views inside `resources/views/vendor/kaiju` folder.
+If you wish to override package views, place your views inside `resources/views/vendor/kaiju` folder.
 Follow the package views folder structure.

-For example if you want to override the pagination view.
-Simply create a new blade file called `resources/views/vendor/kaiju/includes/pagination.blade.php` and place your code there.
+For example, if you want to override the pagination view, simply create a new blade file called `resources/views/vendor/kaiju/includes/pagination.blade.php` and place your code there.